 12.2.1.1.
 Sampling Plane

 The design of the sampling plane shall follow the specifications described in paragraph 7.6.
-The following additional specifications apply to the sampling plane for the installation of the PN sampling probes:
+The following additional specifications shall be applied to the sampling plane for the installation of the PN sampling probes:

 (a) Apply two sampling probes for the PN emissions measurements, one for TPN10 and one for SPN10.
-Black dots in Figure 7.7. (right-hand side) indicate the PN sampling probes for the four sampling probes layout;
+Black dots in Figure 7.7. (right-hand side) indicate the PN sampling probes for the four sampling probe layout;

 (b) Alternatively, use a single sampling probe for both TPN10 and SPN10 applying an appropriate flow-splitting device as specified in points (c-e) of this paragraph.
-The black dot in Figure 7.7. (left-hand side) indicates the PN sampling probe for the three sampling probes layout;
+The black dot in Figure 7.7. (left-hand side) indicates the PN sampling probe for the three sampling probe layout;

-(c) When applying a flow splitting device, it shall be made from stainless steel and an electropolished interior to minimise the contamination of the sample;
+(c) When applying a flow splitting device, it shall be made from stainless steel and an electropolished interior to minimise particle losses from wall deposition;

 (d) When applying a flow splitting device, keep the change in the flow angle within 20⁰ (≤ 20⁰) for each outlet to ensure similar flow velocities in all branches.
 Verify that the flow velocities in the different branches do not differ from each other by more than ±5 per cent;

 (e) When applying a flow splitting device, demonstrate that the penetration with and without the splitter remains within ±5 per cent at the nominal flows of the PN systems connected.
-Let the systems stabilise for at least 30 seconds before starting the measurement.
+Let the systems stabilise (flow velocity is within ±5 per cent of nominal value) for at least 30 seconds before starting the measurement.
 Perform the comparison with and without the flow splitter by measuring the particle penetration at 15 nm and 1.5 μm for at least 30 seconds after the stabilisation period.

 12.2.1.2.
 PN Sampling Probes

 Appropriate PN sampling probe(s) shall be used to extract the sample from the tunnel to the inlet of the particle transfer tube or the PN pre-classifier.
-The testing facility shall select PN sampling probe(s) meeting the following design requirements:
+The PN sampling probe(s) shall meet the following design requirements:

 (a) Use probe(s) appropriately designed to minimise particle losses from the nozzle tip to the inlet of the particle transfer tube;